Digital SAT Eligibility

 Key Reminders for SAT Preparation:

-Multiple Attempts: You have the flexibility to take the SAT multiple times.
-The most recent six scores are considered, but some universities may require disclosure of all scores.
-Prioritize thorough preparation over repeated testing.
+- Multiple Attempts: You can take the SAT multiple times.
+Most universities accept your best scores, but some may require all scores.

 Preparation, understanding score expectations, and recognizing the broader opportunities tied to SAT success are crucial for maximizing your outcomes.